gabipurcaru/shelltube/README.md

 ShellTube
 =========

-YouTube in your console, with a <50 line script!
+I got tired of my YouTube tab to burn through my laptop battery, so here you go: YouTube in your console, with a <50 line script!

 Usage: